-So the hones truth is that there are indeed (believe it or not) actually some legitimate email processing jobs out there – but they are extremely rare, and they pay no where near as much as the scams promise that you’ll earn.
+So the honest truth is that there are indeed (believe it or not) actually some legitimate email processing jobs out there – but they are extremely rare, and they pay nowhere near as much as the scams promise that you’ll earn.

 - The big tell-tale sign is that if an email processing job is legit, there will nothing to pay upfront.
 If you’re asked to hand over money before you actually earn anything (no matter what the excuse is) then it’s very, very likely to be a scam.

 - The other tell-tale sign is that the earnings will be very low because the task is so simple.
 The legitimate email processing jobs I’ve personally come across to date have paid much less than $1 per email processed – and anything offering more than that is again likely a scam.

 So basically whenever you come across an email processing opportunity just take a step back and ask yourself “do this sound too good to be true?” if it does, then I would strongly advise you steer clear of it.

 So the scam email processing jobs, which often call themselves email processing systems are basically “tricks” that usually attempt to draw you into some sort of cash-gifting style pyramid scheme without you being aware of it.

 And the obvious tell-tale sign of an email processing scam is a seemingly large amount of money being offered in return for “processing” an email (which in reality is actually a very simple task)…